 The above evidence, collected from in vitro tests on materials from the same read-across category, added to the very long history of safe use of these types of substances in nutritional (food and feed), cosmetic and industrial uses, suggests that 'Glycerides, C8-18 and C18-unsatd.
-(SDA Reporting Number: 01-001-00)', including shea butter and other vegetable oils and fats, do not have a mutagenic potential.
+(SDA Reporting Number: 01-001-00)', including coconut oil, palmkernel oil and other vegetable oils and fats, do not have a mutagenic potential.